 Qualitative Testing Translates Users’ Head-Scratching Actions

 Observing someone using your product on their own is a weird feeling — especially without you stepping in to help (as much as it may pain you to refrain).
-You cringe if they can’t find a very obvious button.
-You raise your eyebrows in surprise when they find a very creative way to navigate to your product’s information (that, note to self, you definitely need to prioritize).
+You cringe when your users can’t find the ‘Add to Cart’ button.
+You raise your eyebrows in surprise when they discover a very creative way to navigate deep into your product’s helpdesk (that, note to self, you definitely need to prioritize).

 But in watching someone explore your product, you’ll quickly realize that it’s not just what they do.
 It’s also what they say.
 Every hmmm, oh!, and uhhh speaks volumes.